 Best time to surf in Saint-Jean-de-Luz: September through November.
 However, the exposed surf breaks in this part of France receive consistent swell all year round and are crowded on any given day.

 France’s southernmost surf spot is a sheltered, beginner-friendly destination.
 The north-facing A-frame reef break usually has some small and easy waves that are just excellent for newbies.
 Hendaye is also a good option when everything else on the French Basque coast is too big.

-If you are planning a surfing trip in France, now you know where to start your journey.
-Join surf camp in France and be on your way to surfing some of Europe’s best waves!
+If you’re planning a surfing trip in France, now you know where to start.
+Take your wave riding skills to the next level by joining an intermediate surf camp in France, and be on your way to surfing some of Europe’s best waves!